 Potential Drug Interactions

-Essentially, this drug’s niche is deep salvage therapy for heavily treatment-experienced people with multi-drug resistance, along with an optimized background regimen (OBR).
+Essentially, this drug is for heavily treatment-experienced people with multi-drug resistance, along with an optimized background regimen (OBR).
 A key point is that people must still take other HIV medications that have some activity—there has to be at least one HIV drug to which their virus is sensitive included in their OBR.
 U.S. HIV treatment guidelines list Trogarzo this way: “Patients with ongoing detectable viremia [detectable viral load] who lack sufficient treatment options to construct a fully suppressive regimen [get to undetectable viral load] may be candidates for the recently approved CD4 post-attachment inhibitor ibalizumab.”
-Ibalizumab is a shiny brand new option, but it doesn’t come without some rules.
+Ibalizumab is a shiny new option, but it doesn’t come without some rules.
 It is expensive because the cost of the drug will be added to other expenses such as the time at the infusion center and qualified individuals to administer and handle the medication, although there may be an option for patients to receive their infusion at home.
 Non-adherence won’t be an option—people won’t be able to just show up whenever they want or be late to appointments when going to an infusion center.
-It will be like chemotherapy or dialysis.
 Patients must be on time.

-Trogarzo is new and works differently than any other available HIV medication.
-Ibalizumab is the first HIV drug that is not taken every day.
-Still, because it must be used with other HIV medications, antiviral treatment will still be required to be taken daily.
+Although given once every two weeks, because it must be used with other HIV medications, antiviral treatment will still be required to be taken daily.
 Ibalizumab is also the first HIV orphan drug—one that is produced for a relatively small population of patients (fewer than 200,000).
 It was produced for people with multi-drug resistant HIV, estimated to be fewer than 40,000 in the U.S.; the company estimates that there are fewer than 25,000.
-These are heavily treatment-experienced people who have multi-drug resistance, and have therefore, usually, limited treatment options.
+These are heavily treatment-experienced people who have multi-drug resistance, and have therefore, limited treatment options.
 Ibalizumab has been shown to work against highly drug-resistant virus, when combined with an OBR.
+A poster presentation at CROI 2019 showed long-term (96 week) data whereby the safety and efficacy observed at 24 weeks were maintained at Week 96.
+Fifteen of the 27 participants who continued in the long-term study had achieved undetectable viral load (less than 50 copies) at Week 24, and 16 were undetectable at Week 96.
+Furthermore, twelve patients who rolled over from a previous Phase 2 study have been on treatment with ibalizumab for an average of 8.8 years (7.8–9.5 years).
+For the study, as part of the OBR, investigational antivirals, including fostemsavir (see fostemsavir page), were allowed.

 As a biologic, IBA is the first HIV medication made from cells rather than from chemicals.
 This does not make ibalizumab better, just different.
 All monoclonal antibodies (or mAbs, hence the last syllable of “ibalizumab”), are made this way, including biologics used to treat rheumatoid arthritis and psoriasis.
 Ibalizumab works differently from any other HIV drug currently on the market.
 It binds to a domain (location) of the CD4 receptor (in this case, domain 2), blocking viral entry into the CD4 cell.
 Ibalizumab works against both CCR5 and CXCR4 virus, and appears to be synergistic with all other classes of antiretrovirals.
 Resistance test results revealed no evidence of cross-resistance between Trogarzo and any of the approved classes of HIV drugs.
 Ibalizumab is widely considered to be an HIV entry inhibitor medication.
 IBA is neither metabolized in the liver nor eliminated by the kidneys.
-No adequate human data are available to establish whether or not Trogarzo poses a risk to pregnancy outcomes.
-Monoclonal antibodies such as ibalizumab are transported across the placenta as pregnancy progresses; therefore, ibalizumab has the potential to be transmitted from the mother to the developing fetus.
-The safety and effectiveness of Trogarzo in pediatric patients have not been established.
+Monoclonal antibodies such as ibalizumab are transported across the placenta as pregnancy progresses; therefore, ibalizumab has the potential to be exposed to the developing fetus.